umbraco/UmbracoDocs/Tutorials/Editors-Manual/index-v7.md

 ---
 meta.Title: "Editors Manual for Umbraco 7"
-meta.Description: "How-tos and best practices for working with the Umbraco backoffice as a content editor."
+description: "How-tos and best practices for working with the Umbraco backoffice as a content editor."
 versionFrom: 7.0.0
 ---